Star ride

 This was the birth of the 1st Karl May Festival and the star ride, which gave rise to the idea for the festival, is still a tradition in Radebeul today.

 Hundreds of riders from all over Germany get into the saddle every year to ride to the Karl May Festival, meet like-minded people at the Star Riders' Camp and put their skills to the test at tournaments.
-The rider who has travelled the furthest to Radebeul on horseback is awarded an Indian peace pipe in front of thousands of spectators.
+The rider who has travelled the furthest to Radebeul on horseback is honoured with a sculpture in front of thousands of spectators.

-The previous record for the Ride of the Stars was set by Randy Helbig in 2012.
+The previous record for the star ride was set by Randy Helbig in 2012.
 He rode a proud 1320 kilometres to Radebeul.
 His ride took him from Jeßnigk in Brandenburg via Poland and the Baltic Sea to the Radebeul Karl May Festival.